akhodakivskiy/redobj/README.md

 Make sure you have a running redis server.

-*Important!* The test suite will select Redis database 15 and **flush** it prior to doind any changes
+*Important!* The test suite will select Redis database 15 and **flush** it prior to running the tests.

 Run tests with one of the following: